TensorBFS/TensorNetworkBenchmarks/README.md

 ## Notes
-The python scripts are contributed by @Fanerst, please check the [original post](https://github.com/under-Peter/OMEinsum.jl/issues/133#issuecomment-1003662057).
+The python scripts are contributed by @Fanerst, there are other people in the discussion and provide helpful advices, please check the [original post](https://github.com/under-Peter/OMEinsum.jl/issues/133#issuecomment-1003662057).